 - Mix all the ingredients for the marinade together in a medium bowl.
 Whisk and mix well.

 - Marinade the chicken thighs in a large bowl.
 Cover with cling wrap and set aside in the fridge for 30 minutes.

 - Pre-heat fan force oven to 180C or 350F.

-- Place all the onions evenly in a large baking tray lined with baking paper.
+- Add all the onions evenly in a large non-stick baking tray lined with baking paper.

 - Add the marinated chicken thighs on top of the onion covering all the onion pieces.

 - Brush and add half of the marinate onto the chicken thighs and reserve the rest of the marinade.